-The most significant change over the last twelve months is the pandemic.
+The most significant change over the last twelve months remains the pandemic.
 The pandemic has had both a negative economic impact as well as health/well being impacts on the population.
 With closures and people working from home the normal workday has changed significantly.
 Even today these impacts are difficult to quantify and much is still unknown.
 While it appears as the economic impact to industry seems to be minimal thus far, the service-oriented sectors that include tourism and travel, accommodations and food services, and arts and entertainment are bearing the brunt of the impacts.
-There have been some restaurant closures as well as a 75% decrease in conventions in the region that have greatly impacted the service industry.
+There have been some restaurant closures as well as a 50% decrease in conventions in the region that have greatly impacted the service industry.
 The CARES ACT helped these sectors to some degree but they are still suffering.
-Over the last few months as businesses have reopened things looked promising but as we write this update the pandemic is seeing another spike and fears of another shutdown loom.
+Over the last few months as businesses have reopened things looked promising but as we write this update service industry employees are still hard to find.
+Restaurants still have limited hours because of employee shortages.
 The SWMPDD will continue to monitor this situation and work with local industry leaders and elected officials to navigate through these troubled times.